Irreducibility of eventually $2$-periodic curves in the moduli space of cubic polynomials: Introduction

-Fix two integers $k \geq 0$ and $n >0$.
-Consider the set of all points $(a,b)\in \mathcal{M}_{3}$ such that the marked critical point $a$ is strictly $(k,n)$-preperiodic under the polynomial map $f_{a,b}$.
-Zariski closure of this set in $\mathcal{M}_{3}$ is a curve in $\mathcal{M}_{3}$, which is denoted as $\Sigma_{k,n}$.
-Milnor \cite{inbook} conjectured that the $\Sigma_{0,n}, n\in \N$ curves are all irreducible.
-In general, it is conjectured that, \begin{conjecture} For any choice of integers $k\geq 0$ and $n>0$, the curve $\Sigma_{k,n}$ is irreducible. \end{conjecture} Buff, Epstein, and Koch \cite{article1} proved this conjecture for $\Sigma_{k,1}$ curves.
-In this article, we will prove this conjecture for $\Sigma_{k,2}$ curves, for any non-negative integer $k$ (see Theorem \ref{irrck23}).
-We state the theorem below. \begin{theorem} For any non-negative integer $k$, the curve $\Sigma_{k,2}$ is irreducible. \end{theorem} Our proof of Theorem \ref{main1} is of arithmetic nature and follows the approach taken for the unicritical case in \cite{article1}.
-We form polynomials $h_{k,n}\in \Z[a,b]$ for which the corresponding curve in $\mathcal{M}_{3}$ is $\Sigma_{k,n}$.
-We show that $h_{k,2}$ polynomials are generalised $3$-Eisenstein polynomials.
+Let $k \geq 0$ and $n >0$ be integers.
+Consider the set, $\mathscr{S}_{k,n}$, of all points $(a,b)\in \mathcal{M}_{3}$ such that the marked critical point $a$ is strictly $(k,n)$-preperiodic under the polynomial map $f_{a,b}$.
+The set $\mathscr{S}_{k,n}$ is an affine algebraic curve in $\mathcal{M}_{3}$.
+Milnor \cite{inbook} conjectured that the $\mathscr{S}_{0,n}, n\in \N$ curves are all irreducible.
+In general, it is conjectured that, \begin{conjecture} For any choice of integers $k\geq 0$ and $n>0$, the curve $\mathscr{S}_{k,n}$ is irreducible. \end{conjecture} Buff, Epstein, and Koch (\cite{article1}) proved this conjecture for $\mathscr{S}_{k,1}$ curves.
+Arfeux and Kiwi (\cite{AK20}) have shown that $\mathscr{S}_{0,n}$ curves are irreducible, for any $n \in \N$.
+In this article, we will prove this conjecture for $\mathscr{S}_{k,2}$ curves, for any non-negative integer $k$ (see Theorem \ref{irrck23}).
+We state the theorem below. \begin{theorem} For any non-negative integer $k$, the curve $\mathscr{S}_{k,2}$ is irreducible. \end{theorem} Our proof of Theorem \ref{main1} is of arithmetic nature and mimics the approach taken for the unicritical case in \cite{article1}.
+Let $k\geq 0, n>0$.
+We form polynomials $h_{k,n}\in \Z[a,b]$ such that $\mathscr{S}_{k,n}$ is Zariski dense in the curve of $h_{k,n}$ in $\mathcal{M}_{3}$, with finite complement.
+We form the polynomials $h_{0,2}$ and $h_{1,2}$ explicitly and show that they are irreducible over $\C$.
+For $k\geq 2$, We show that $h_{k,2}$ polynomials are generalised $3$-Eisenstein polynomials with respect to $h_{1,2}$.
 Hence, they are irreducible over $\Q$.
-If the polynomials $h_{k,2}, k\geq 0$ are irreducible over $\C$, then we are done.
-But, we observe that the polynomials $h_{k,2}$ can be reducible over $\C$.
+If the polynomials $h_{k,2},\; k\geq 0$ are irreducible over $\C$, then we are done.
+Analogs of these polynomials in the $(k,1),\; k\geq 0$ case (studied in \cite{article1}) and $(0,n),\; n\in \N$ case (studied in \cite{AK20}) has turned out to be irreducible.
+But in the eventually $2$-periodic case, we observe a possible \emph{splitting-merging phenomenon}.
+The polynomial $h_{1,2}$ is \emph{reducible}.
+In general, the polynomials $h_{k,2}$ can be reducible over $\C$.
 If $h_{k,2}$ is reducible for some $k\geq 0$, then it can split into at most two factors over the field $\Q[i]$.
 We show that both of these factors, that lie in $\Q[i][a,b]$, have a smooth $\Q[i]$-rational point.
 Using extension of irreducibility (Corollary \ref{p}), we get that both of these factors are irreducible over $\C$.
-Moreover, we show that the irreducible curves in $\C^{2}$ corresponding to these two factors merge together under the equivalence relation $(a,b) \sim (-a,-b)$, generating one irreducible curve in $\mathcal{M}_{3}$, which is precisely the curve $\Sigma_{k,2}$.
+Moreover, we show that the irreducible curves in $\C^{2}$ corresponding to these two factors merge together under the equivalence relation $(a,b) \sim (-a,-b)$, generating one irreducible curve in $\mathcal{M}_{3}$, which contains $\mathscr{S}_{k,2}$ as a Zariski dense subset.
+This completes the proof of Theorem \ref{main1}.